donuts-are-good/dropzone/README.md

 # dropzone
-Drag and crop image ->pasteable base64 data URI
+Drag and drop image -> pasteable base64 data URI

 ### What?

-Sometimes you want to post a picture, but imgur.com has blocked all of your vpn endpoints, what are you gonna do?
-Well, open this html file and drag an image onto it and it will convert that image into text that can be transformed back into a picture when the browser renders it.
+Dropzone is a simple html page that you can use to convert images to easily pasteable text.
+When you paste the text in comment boxes and websites it automagically converts to an image.

 ### I still don't get it